 Film promoting the insecticides manufactured by Sinclair.
 Greatly outnumbered, humans are in continual war with insects and must fight back.
 500,000 to 1 shows how pests are controlled by quarantine as well as through chemical, mechanical, and biological weapons.
 NOTE: Released in Kodachrome.
-Viewable online at Internet Archive, www.archive.org/details/500000 to one.

-140. FLIGHT TO THE FUTURE-TO THE WORLD OF PLASTICS

-(1952, sound, 39 min, color, 16mm)
+140. FLIGHT TO THE FUTURE-TO THE WORLD OF PLASTICS (1952, sound, 39 min, color, 16mm)